ampproject/amphtml/extensions/amp-bind/amp-bind.md

 #### Examples

-The following are all valid expressions.
+The following are all valid expressions:

 ```javascript
 1 + '1'           // 11